The Dive Otter

 How To - Dive Boats (Lake Michigan)

 These tips are specific to the dive boats you are likely to encounter on Lake Michigan as a cold water recreational diver (eg. Drysuit or 7mm Wetsuit).
 These boats are generally roomier than the tropical boats, due to many of the divers diving "doubles", wearing drysuits and having technical gear.
-You can't fit all of that in the same space that Florida and Cozumel divers can.
+You can't fit all of that in the same space that Florida and Mexico divers can.

 *image of Double Action Dive Charters boat in Hammond Marina, one of the few operators in the Chicagoland area.